nour608/nour608/README.md

 # Hi there, I'm Nour Elden (nour99) 👋

 <!-- Add an introductory paragraph about yourself -->
-I am a Security Researcher with a passion for Hacking and finding bugs, specializing in Smart contract auditing.
+I am a Security Researcher | Smart Contract Engineer with a passion for breaking/building software and finding bugs, specializing in Smart Contract Development/Auditing.

-### About me 💯
+### About me

-- 🔭 I'm currently working as a Smart contract auditor on platforms such as [Code4rena](https://code4rena.com/@nour99), [Sherlock](https://audits.sherlock.xyz/watson/nour99), and [CodeHawks](https://codehawks.cyfrin.io/profile/clsj2nv2y0006l5rg1oswt3ys)...etc.
+- 🔭 I'm currently working as a Smart contract engineer and Auditing contests on contests platforms.
-- ❤️ Generally, I'm truly passionate about **Decentralized applications, Developing and Auditing Smart contracts, Ethereum, Bitcoin, Zero knowledge proofs, and Learning new technology daily**.
+- ❤️ Generally, I'm truly passionate about **Decentralized applications, Developing and Auditing Smart contracts, Ethereum, Bitcoin, Zero-knowledge proofs, and Learning new technology daily**.

 ### 💻 OSes